 Beyond the successes I have had with clients outside of my family, I am constantly amazed at the improvements I have seen within my family as well.
-My husband has positively supported his PTSD and anxiety using essential oils; we have reduced stress and supported improvement with my son’s ADD symptoms using essential oils; we have eased discomfort with burns, bug bites and bruises using essential oils…and most recently, my daughter and I have begun to win this battle against Candida using essential oils to support proper functioning in our gut.
+My husband has positively supported emotions and stress using essential oils; we have reduced stress and supported improvement with my son’s focus and concentration using essential oils; we have eased discomfort with burns, bug bites and bruises using essential oils…and most recently, my daughter and I have begun to see positive effects using essential oils to support proper functioning in our gut.

 The additional bonus?
 Using this protocol, I have lost more than 20 pounds!